-The time I’ve spent over the last month has been a continually evolving experience.
+The time I’ve spent over the last month has been a continually mind expanding experience.
 I’ve been spending so much time sitting at a computer recently which is in stark contrast to being on the road, but it is necessary to earn money.
-If you do the same thing everyday life seems to all blur depressingly into that one same day.
-However, the architect fittingly said to me the other day
+If you do the same thing everyday, the days seems to blur together.
+However, the architect interestingly said to me the other day

 Who says life is about memories?

 I’m looking forward to being able to concentrate on just my trip and get away from all the distractions.
 In some ways everything has gone full circle since we left last year.
 Every day is a learning process.
 Days seem to fly by doing similar things, at least in the physical world.
-Mentally there is a lot of movement going on with work, relationships, plans, learning - nothing stays the same.
-I’ve sung in 2 more Georgian singing concerts.
+Mentally there are relationships to content with, plans to make and learning to do.
+I’ve sung in two more Georgian singing concerts.
 One in the stunning Pankisi Gorge and one at the new concert stage in Vake Park.

 The situation with visas for China and Iran seems pretty terrible for Western Europeans.
-I’m tentatively hoping I will be able to get an Iran visa.
-I would still like to go to China so if the visa situation is relaxed after the Olympics has finished.
+I’m hoping, tentatively, to be able to get an Iran visa.
+I would still like to go to China if the visa situation is relaxed after the Olympics has finished.
 I met a French couple who came from Bordeaux on bikes and arrived in Tbilisi last week.
 It was depressing to have to tell them that Tom waited 10 weeks for his Iran visa, then didn’t get one, without even an explanation.

-I’ve been in contact with my old university lecturers in the Environment Department at York University about how we can improve our mission to observe and document climate change.
-When I leave, I will be concentrating on implementing a new structure for this which we are developing at the moment.
+I’ve been in contact with my former university lecturers in the Environment Department at York University about how we can improve our mission to observe and document climate change.
+When I leave, I will be concentrating on this.

 Leaving the City